 Grab a bite in the Patershol

 The Patershol is one of Ghent’s trendiest neighborhoods.
 The cobbled streets here are lined with some of the city’s hippest restaurants—you can take your pick from Japanese, Turkish, Flemish, and more.
-Other neighborhood offerings include cosy cafes, an old-fashioned candy store, and a Belgian cultural museum.
+Other neighborhood offerings include cozy cafes, an old-fashioned candy store, and a Belgian cultural museum.

 Tour Gravensteen Castle